xarray-contrib/pint-xarray/blogpost.md

 - [ ] TODO: Update the plotting page in pint-xarray's docs to not require dequantifying first

-## Unit-aware coordinates
+## Unit-aware indexes

-We would love to be able to promote xarray coordinates to pint Quantities, as that would allow you to select data subsets in a unit-aware manner like
+We would love to be able to promote xarray indexes to pint Quantities, as that would allow you to select data subsets in a unit-aware manner like
 ```python
 da.sel(x=10 * Unit('m'))
 ```
 Unfortunately this will not possible until the ongoing work to extend xarray to support [explicit indexes](https://github.com/pydata/xarray/issues/1603) is complete.

 In the meantime pint-xarray offers a workaround.
-If you tell `.quantify` the units you wish a coordinate to have, it will store those in `.attrs.units` instead.
+If you tell `.quantify` the units you wish an index to have, it will store those in `.attrs.units` instead.

 ```python
 time = xr.DataArray([0.1, 0.2, 0.3], dims='time')